 The money is being used to help raise academic achievement as well as improve interactive and social skills.

-Please click the following documents for our Longsands Pupil Premium Strategy 2020-21
+Please click the following link to view our Longsands Pupil Premium Strategy 2020-21